InsightfulSantosh/Interview-Prep/theory.md

 **How do we handle categorical variables in decision trees? ‍⭐️**

 Some decision tree algorithms can handle categorical variables out of the box, others cannot.
 However, we can transform categorical variables, e.g. with a binary or a one-hot encoder.

+Handling categorical variables in decision trees involves a few key steps.
+Here’s a point-by-point guide on how to handle categorical variables when using decision trees:

+- **Direct Handling**: Many decision tree algorithms handle categorical variables directly.
+- **One-Hot Encoding**: Convert categories into binary columns.
+- **Label Encoding**: Assign integers to categories (less common for decision trees).
+- **Frequency Encoding**: Replace categories with their frequency.
+- **Target Encoding**: Replace categories with the mean of the target variable.
+- **High Cardinality**: Group less frequent categories.
+- **Interaction Features**: Create features that capture interactions between categorical variables.
+- **Handling Missing Values**: Impute missing values before encoding.

+Using these methods ensures that categorical variables are appropriately represented in decision tree models, leading to better performance and interpretability.

 <br/>